Pad\'e Approximation and Partition Function Zeros

-While the Fisher zeros provides a rigorous foundation for the study of phase transitions, its computational implementation faces significant challenges.
-The method depends on the explicit knowledge of the density of states, which is often difficult to determine, and requires the solution of a high degree polynomial, whose coefficients derived from the density of states and can span many orders of magnitude.
-To overcome these difficulties, alternative formulations such as the Energy Probability Distribution (EPD) zeros \cite{epd}, the Moment Generating Function (MGF) zeros \cite{mgf}, and the cumulant method \cite{cumulants} have been proposed.
-These methods exploit information contained in the energy probability distribution (EPD), energy moments (MGF) or energy cumulants (cumulants method) to infer the critical temperature.
-All of these quantities are considerably easier to obtain than the density of states.
+While the Fisher zeros provide a rigorous foundation for the study of phase transitions, its computational implementation faces significant challenges.
+The method requires the solution of a high degree polynomial with coefficients given by the system density of states (DOS), a quantity often difficult to determine.
+Even when reliable estimates of the DOS are available, its values typically span many orders of magnitude, leading to severe numerical instabilities, including underflow, overflow, and loss of precision due to round-off errors.
+These problems can be addressed using alternative formulations such as the Energy Probability Distribution (EPD) zeros \cite{epd}, the Moment Generating Function (MGF) zeros \cite{mgf}, and the cumulant method \cite{cumulants}.
+These methods exploit information contained in the energy probability distribution (EPD), energy moments (MGF), or energy cumulants (cumulant method) to infer the critical temperature.
 Since each method relies on partial statistical information about the system, an iterative refinement algorithm is employed to ensure convergence toward the true critical temperature.